Skip to Content

 How $37 Million in State Funding will Modernize Crafton Hills College, San Bernardino Valley College

-Around Campus, In the Community, News Tags
+News Tags, Around Campus, In the Community

 • In the state budget that starts July 1, Governor Newsom and legislators approved funding to build a new workforce training hub and performing arts education venue at San Bernardino Valley College and Crafton Hills College, respectively.